you-zhou/notes/dev.md

 They are used to determine what happens under the covers when **operations** are performed on an object.
 For example, when you use the + or % operator on a string, the `.__add__` or `.__mod__` method is invoked respectively.

-==We only need to define dunder methods when we want our own classes need to ==
+==We only need to define dunder methods when we implement our own classes and want them to react to operations such as + or % ==

 ### help()
 e.g. `help("FORMATTING")`